walkersw/felicity-finite-element-toolbox/tutorials/Managing_DoFs_1.md

 * A name for the finite element space, e.g. `'P2'`.
 * The reference finite element for the space.
 * The mesh data for the finite element space.
 * The name of the sub-domain that the finite element space is defined on.
-In this case, the space is defined on the entire mesh (no sub-domain), so just pass the empty matrix [].
+In the case above, the space is defined on the entire mesh (no sub-domain), so just pass the empty matrix [].
+* The number of components of the space, if the space is a cartesian (tensor) product of scalar valued spaces.
+If this argument is omitted, then the default value is 1 component.

 We must still set the DoFmap for this space.
 So we store it by the following commands:
 ```matlab